wpbSabi/geospatial/montavilla/README.md

 # Geospatial

+To run, open `East Portland Grocery Stores.ipynb` with jupyter notebook.

-The ipython notebook creates an [interactive HTML map](https://wpbsabi.github.io/geospatial/).
+The notebook creates an [interactive HTML map](https://wpbsabi.github.io/geospatial/).
 There is a tooltip that shares the grocery store name for each marker, and you are able to zoom into street-level detail if you'd like.

 The map captures all 33 stores from the 2015 market study.
 * **Red**: Stores that have closed since the 2015 market study